 The Research and Sabbaticals Committee awards 35 grants for faculty research to be undertaken in a given summer.
 The stipend for these competitive grants is $4,000.
 Applications are due in mid-January.
 Administered by the Office of Research and Sponsored Programs in conjunction with a faculty committee.
 More information.

-The purpose of this grant from the Faculty Technology Center is to encourage faculty to explore educational technologies to enhance the effectiveness of their courses, and to enable them to support their peers in their endeavors to adopt appropriate technology in teaching and learning.
-Applications are open to both beginning and advanced projects.
+Grants to encourage faculty to explore educational technologies to enhance the effectiveness of their courses and to enable them to support their peers in their endeavors to adopt appropriate technology in teaching and learning.
+Open to both beginning and advanced projects.
 Administered by the Office of Educational Technology.
 More information.